henrybarnacle/frontend-nanodegree-mobile-portfolio-master/README.md

 Step 2 - Optimize Images.
 Took web hosted images and hosted them locally.
 Resized all using Photoshop to be correct pixel dimensions and then compressed to optimal size using tinyjpg.com.

 Step 3 - Installed Grunt Critical Task runner to find and inline critical CSS.

-		**Installed latest versions of node.js, npm and grunt globally** **Created Package.json and Gruntfile.js files in the project directory** **Installed the grunt critical task runner in the project directory** **Enabled the critical task inside the Gruntfile** **Ran Grunt Critical to create the new index.html file with inlined crtical CSS and then copied the changes over to the original index.html file**
+		**Installed latest versions of node.js, npm and grunt globally. ** **Created Package.json and Gruntfile.js files in the project directory. ** **Installed the grunt critical task runner in the project directory. ** **Enabled the critical task inside the Gruntfile. ** **Ran Grunt Critical to create the new index.html file with inlined crtical CSS and then copied the changes over to the original index.html file. **

 Step 4 - Eliminated other render blocking properties, media screen for print.css.

-Step 5 - Minify index.html and css.
+Step 5 - Minified index.html and css.

 ####Result: 93/100 Pagespeed score for Mobile & Desktop.